spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-publishing/synchronization-behavior-enabling-multiple-mappings.html
 ---

 To access data rapidly, the Shop App client uses Redis as a key-value storage and Elasticsearch as a search engine for data sources.
 The client does not have direct access to the [SQL database](/docs/dg/dev/backend-development/zed/persistence-layer/persistence-layer.html) used by the back end.
 Therefore, to ensure that client data sources are always up-to-date, all changes made in the back end must be propagated to the frontend data sources.
-To achieve this, Spryker implements a two-step process called Publish and Synchronize:
+To achieve this, Spryker implements a two-step process called Publish and Synchronize (aka P&S):

 1. Publish:
    1. An event that describes a change is generated.